jethroglaudin/iAnalyze/README.md

-## iAnalyze is a Full Stack Micro-Service application using Java.
+## iAnalyze
+# A full stack micro-service architecture web application.

 ## Summary
 iAnalyze will allow clients to read in big datasets, analyze data for trends and generate reports based on queries.